Contractual Considerations on Brexit

 Deliveries and Purchases

 If you are unable to vary the contract, then consider terminating the contract and issuing a new contract in its place to deal with the likely consequences to your business.
 You would need to consider the termination rights.
 Would you be entitled to terminate without cause? and also question the possibility of losing the contract in doing so.
-Think ahead.
+Think ahead, understand your rights and obtain advice before acting, if you are unsure.

 Tariffs and who will pay?